Office of the Registrar

 - All records on any university students which are created and maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional or paraprofessional capacity, or assisting in that capacity, and which are created, maintained, or used only in connection with the provision of treatment to the student, and are not available to anyone other than persons providing such treatment, provided, however, that such records can be personally reviewed by a physician or other appropriate professional of the student’s choice.

 - The Missouri University of Science and Technology recognizes “directory information” to be the student’s name, e-mail address, address, telephone listing (including local and permanent address), major field of study, participation in officially recognized activities and sports, dates of attendance, degrees and awards received, the most recent previous educational agency or institution attended by a student, student level, and full- or part-time status.
-All students must inform the Registrar’s Office before the end of the two-week period following the first day of classes for fall and spring semesters, and before the end of the one-week period following the first day of classes for summer session, that this information should not be released without the student’s prior consent.
-The information listed above will become directory information if the student does not notify the Registrar's Office as specified.
+The information listed above will become directory information if the student does not restrict their directory information through the student information system, Joe'SS.

 - Missouri University of Science and Technology students have access to the educational records identified in paragraph one above.
 In accordance with Pub.
 L. 93-380, as amended, the Missouri University of Science and Technology will not make available to students the following material: